 Two Hour Late Opening: All schools and bus times will begin two hours later than regular starting times.
-Bus times will be two hours later than regular pick up time.
+Bus times will be two hours later than the regular pick-up time.

 Two Hour Early Closure: All schools will dismiss two hours early and bus times will begin two hours earlier than regular dismissal times.